 Nystagmus is a condition that is not apparent in most healthy adults, but may become apparent when intoxicated, such as if asked to track a moving object with only their eyes.
 As the object is within a 45 degree angle from the center of vision, the eye should remain still in a sober individual, but may start to jitter within 45 degrees of center in an intoxicated individual.

-Challenging Horizontal Gaze Test Results with a Broward DUI Lawyer in Fort Lauderdale
+Challenging Horizontal Gaze Test Results with a Florida DUI Lawyer in Fort Lauderdale

-Challenging DUI charges is not something you should handle alone.
+Challenging Florida DUI charges is not something you should handle alone.
 In Broward, a DUI lawyer in Fort Lauderdale can help.
 Robert Malove can provide legal assistance to South Florida residents fighting charges of drunk driving.
-Those facing these charges may call 954-861-0384 to schedule a consultation to discuss whether the horizontal gaze test may be challenged as evidence in a DUI case.
+Those facing these charges may contact us online or call 954-861-0384 to schedule a consultation to discuss whether the horizontal gaze test may be challenged as evidence in a Florida DUI case.